 The overall rating of the Petyella Expandable Soft-sided Cat Carrier is 4 out of 5 for its unique expandable design, but the mesh may pose a problem for some pet parents.

-We have three very clear winners of our best cat carrier roundup.
-These models deliver durability, convenience and the comfort your cat will appreciate when traveling in a cat carrier.
+We have three very clear winners of our carrier roundup.
+These models deliver durability, convenience and the comfort your cat will appreciate when traveling.